 Do you think Bridget’s friends would remember if she cooked them the perfect dinner?
 Maybe, maybe not.
 Odds are they would forget what was on the menu.
 Perfection is not nearly as memorable as character.
 THIS dinner, however, was ripe with character.
 Her friends will look back fondly on the blue soup, a moment of togetherness that brought them to giggles as they tried to imbibe a nearly inedible concoction.

 Your imperfections are what make you stand out in the crowd.

-I am not recommending you add blue string to your soup or that you burn your tuna to smithereens.
+I am not recommending you add a blue string to your soup or that you burn your tuna to smithereens.
 I am only saying not to worry so much when things turn out less than perfect.
 Imperfection adds color and meaning to life.
 Embrace it, maybe adding a dollop of orange marmalade for good measure.